Page numbers are rarely included within citation numbers. However, if including a quotation add the pages to the citation number, eg, 5(pp6-7)

 Interest in the role of qualitative research in evidence-based health care is growing.
 However, the methods currently used to identify quantitative research do not translate easily to qualitative research.
 These difficulties relate to the descriptive nature of the titles used in some qualitative studies, the variable information provided in abstracts, and the differences in the indexing of these studies across databases.15(p290)

-Please note: you should always use the original work wherever possible.
+Please note you should always use the original work wherever possible.
 Use the secondary sources only when it is impossible to obtain the original publication, e.g. it may be published in another language, or out of print.

 Sources cited within another source are known as 'secondary sources'.
 In-text references to secondary sources must name the original source, as well as provide a citation to the secondary source.

 For example, Grieve and Gear’s work from 1966 is being quoted in Kirtley’s 2006 book on page 23.
-If you could not access the original Grieve and Gear’s work from 1966, you were permitted to reference it as a secondary source, e.g.
+If you could not access the original Grieve and Gear’s work from 1966, you were permitted to reference it as a secondary source, e.g.,

-… Grieve and Gear's pattern, as quoted in Kirtley,28(p23) has been used widely in ...
+… Grieve and Gear's pattern, as quoted in Kirtley,28(p23) has been used in this study.

 In the reference list, list the work you have actually consulted, i.e. Kirtley’s 2006 book, not Grieve and Gear’s work from 1966.